Makena Golf and Beach Club (North & South Course)

 What makes the South Course unique?

-The South Course features open rolling fairways and oceanfront holes, including the par-five 10th and the downhill par-three 15th.
+The South Course originally featured open rolling fairways and dramatic oceanfront holes, including the par-five 10th and the downhill par-three 15th.
+It is no longer in play.

 What awards has Makena received?